 The Virology, Bacteriology & Phytoplasmology research group of Agroscope has recently decoded the genome of FD phytoplasma (Debonneville et al. 2022).
 This genome reveals the presence of 11 secreted proteins, 4 of which have no equivalent in other organisms.
 Bacterial secreted proteins interfere with the host cell defense system to allow infection.
-However, some resistant hosts use them as an early infection signals for a rapid activation of the defense system that blocks or limits the development of the bacteria in the organism.
+However, some resistant hosts use them as an early infection signal for a rapid activation of the defense system that blocks or limits the development of the bacteria in the organism.
+A previous work has shown that some of these proteins are more expressed in insect vectors whereas others are more abundant in host plants.
+Some of them were recombinantly expressed in bacteria and purified in order to perform pulldown experiments to identify potential binders.